sap1ens/syrup/README.md

 - `project:teamRepos` Array of repos names for your team (connected repos in the Waffle source settings), without organization/user.
 For example, specify `syrup` for `https://github.com/sap1ens/syrup` repo.

 All these options can be passed as arguments or environment variables.

+Here's an example of the real config I use: https://gist.github.com/sap1ens/4abf84d0726fd7abe5a5f07b17e00dc0.

 ## Usage